brettwooldridge/HikariCP/README.md

 DataSource-specific properties will be ignored.
 *Default: none*

+:abc:``connectionInitSql``<br/>
+This property sets a SQL statement that will be executed after every new connection creation before adding it to the pool.
+If this SQL is not valid or throws an exception, it will be treated as a connection failure and the standard retry logic will be followed.  *Default: none*

 :abc: ``connectionCustomizerClassName``<br/>
 This property allows you to specify an implementation of the ``IConnectionCustomizer`` interface.
 The ``customize(Connection)`` method will be invoked on each new connection *before* it is added to the pool.

+:negative_squared_cross_mark:``registerMbeans``<br/>
+This property controls whether or not JMX Management Beans ("MBeans") are registered or not.
+*Default: false*

+:negative_squared_cross_mark:``initializationFailFast``<br/>
+This property controls whether the pool will "fail fast" if the pool cannot be seeded with initial connections successfully.
+This property has no effect if ``minimumIdle`` is 0.
+*Default: false*

 :negative_squared_cross_mark:``isolateInternalQueries``<br/>
 This property determines whether HikariCP isolates internal pool queries, such as the connection alive test, in their own transaction.
 Since these are typically read-only queries, it is rarely necessary to encapsulate them in their own transaction.
 This property only applies if ``autoCommit`` is disabled.  *Default: false*

 ***Missing Knobs***<br/>
 HikariCP has plenty of "knobs" to turn as you can see above, but comparatively less than some other pools.